- Association for Paediatric Palliative Medicine (APPM)

 Follow us on Twitter @pedsig

-The role of the Paediatric Committee is to provide education and training opportunities for haematologists who specialise in treating children with blood disorders.
+The role of the Paediatric SIG is to provide education and training opportunities for haematologists who specialise in treating children with blood disorders.

 Contact: Visit our website to learn more about the committee, join the paediatric forum or book your place at the annual Paediatric Symposium.